How to Build an Async REST API Client Class in Python with Connection Pooling

 Note

 The Python standard library documentation states that TaskGroup provides stronger safety guarantees than gather because it cancels remaining tasks when a subtask fails (source: Python asyncio Task documentation).
 If you need the partial-results behavior of gather but the structured lifetime guarantees of TaskGroup, wrap each inner task in a try/except that catches and stores exceptions instead of letting them propagate.
-This gives you both: scoped task lifetimes and resilient partial results.

 Adding Observability with Event Hooks